ellakoa/postcard-poem/content/posts/time-matters-not.md

   the tree grew tall
   A fine place to stand
   and survey all
-  The tree knew that time mattered not
+  The tree knew that time matters not
   Standing quite still in its favourite spot.
 alignPoemLeft: false
 address: |-
-  Time Mattered Not
+  Time Matters Not
   Kearsney Gardens
   Temple Ewell
   Dover Kent